*Intake to the AICE – Validate Program is currently closed and will reopen on April 1, 2021*

 - Improve Alberta competitiveness in the global digital health innovation sector.

-- Be a for-profit Small-to-medium enterprise (SME) corporation, defined as having fewer than 500 full time employees, and less than $50,000,000 annual gross revenue;
+- A for-profit Small-to-medium enterprise (SME) corporation, defined as having fewer than 500 full time employees, and less than $50,000,000 annual gross revenue, with up to date corporate filings* as a legal entity:

-- Be able to demonstrate completion or near-completion of all milestones associated with “Discovering”, “Ideating”, and “Conceptualizing” stages of the Alberta Innovates Client Journey (see the intake form on the AICE – Validate webpage for milestone details);
+- Demonstrate completion or near-completion of all milestones associated with “Discovering”, “Ideating”, and “Conceptualizing” stages of the Alberta Innovates Client Journey (see the intake form on the program webpage for milestone details)

 Alberta Innovates will contribute up to $300,000 CAD to support approved projects over a maximum term of 24 months.